samarajyastha/mern-20250622/README.md

 - Class built from schema, interact with the database
 - Semantics: Always singular, pascal case
 - For e.g. Product, ProductOrder

+# Encryption & Decryption

+- Encryption: Converting normal readable text into cipher (unreadable) text.
+- for e.g: hello => asa8s90a8w90N&*BOIIuihb

+- Decryption: Converting cipher text to readable form

+## Types
+1. Symmetric: Same key is used for encryption and decryption. for e.g AES
+2. Asymmetric: Different keys are used for encryption and decryption. for Private key, public key, RSA algorithm

+# Hashing

+- Type of encryption, this is one way encryption.
+- Register:  Test123456 => 3asdf4a86sdf16w84e1fas68df4asd8f6asdf4 (store)
+- Login: Test123456 => asdf4a86sdf16w84e1fas68df4asd8f6asdf (compare)

+# Salt

+- Adding random texts in the hash value